Overview – Matobo NP

 Matobo National Park has huge scenic appeal with balancing granite rocks towering above the plains.
-Overall, the park offers reasonable wildlife viewing, but lion and elephant are absent.
+Wildlife viewing has become less productive over recent years due to heavy poaching.
+Lion and elephant are absent.
 Several well-preserved Bushman rock art sites are open to the public.

 - Dramatic rock landscape